-Passive funds*, also known as tracker or index funds, are an investment vehicle that tracks the stock market to determine where to invest to maximise returns.
-The main objective of passive funds is to deliver returns that are in line with the current stock market.
+The main objective of passive funds, which are also known as tracker or index funds, is to deliver returns that are in line with the current stock market.
 The goal isn’t necessarily to beat it, but simply to replicate the movement of the market the fund is tracking.

 Passive fund managers don’t pick which investments to hold in the fund, meaning that any returns will depend on the performance of the index the fund is tracking.
 If the stock market or index you’re tracking fails, so will your fund.